 Seven Mindful Ways To Be A Less Angry Parent

 It’s always a pleasure to find like-minded people to share these pages with.
 Jennifer Mazzoni is a respected writer, meditation coach, and authority in mindfulness techniques.
-When she accepted my invitation to share her knowledge and wisdom with my readers, I was thrilled and I know you will be too.
+When she accepted my invitation to share her knowledge, information and wisdom with my readers, I was thrilled and I know you will be too.
 In this guest post, Jennifer discusses seven ways in which mindfulness can help you become a less angry parent.
 So without any further ado here’s Jennifer!

 Parents yell at their children…sometimes on a daily basis.
 Parents may yell for good reason, such as when your children are being unsafe, but most parents yell for various reasons: we react out of instinct or we feel overwhelmed and stressed.
 We may feel awful after we’ve yelled, not wanting to be that angry parent we never thought we’d become.

-Practicing mindfulness does not make us perfect parents.
+Practising mindfulness does not make us perfect parents.
 Mindfulness is about “paying attention, on purpose, in the present moment non-judgmentally.”
 (Jon Kabat-Zinn, source)

 Mindfulness is not a cure-all for the stress and wide range of emotions that we experience as parents.
 But there are many opportunities for us to practice mindfulness each day to help us find joy and contentment in everyday life.

 Temper tantrums.
 The phrase alone can cause tension and stress in parents.
 When your child is having a temper tantrum or misbehaving in general, the parental instinct is to react by shouting and doing your best to get your child to stop.
 However, reacting is not always the best option, because we are allowing emotions and our fight or flight instinct (which increases our stress levels) to guide us rather than the logical part of our brain, the prefrontal cortex. (source)